Technology has forever changed the waiting game.

 - Buy Coffee for the Homeless Person on the Corner.
 You know who I’m talking about.
 We all know one.
 While you’re at it, ask them how they’re doing today.
 I bet you’ll be blown away by the answer — and you’ll probably find yourself losing track of time as well.

 - Wait for the Right One.
 COVID has made the dating scene iffy at best.
 But while you’re waiting for Mr. or Mrs. Right to magically appear at your door like Jude Law in The Holiday, think about the kind of person you want to be.
 What are you passionate about?
 What makes you come alive?
 What are your values?
 If you do the hard work of asking these types of questions and honestly searching out the answers, you may find a whole different type of person now finds you compelling.

 - Participate in Advent this Year.
 Advent begins the Sunday after Thanksgiving and goes until Christmas.
 During one of the most chaotic years we’ve lived through, take time to pause and practice the art of expectation.
 While Advent is a spiritual holiday observed by Christians, the concept of Holding Out for a Hero is a longing not far from each of our hearts.

 This list is not exhaustive, nor is it meant to be.
 But it represents a start — the first steps towards fostering deeper habits of patience, of expectation for what could be, of longing for the promise yet to be fulfilled.

 True, technology has changed the waiting game.
-But if 2020 has revealed anything, it’s shown me that while waiting has never been more difficult, no virtue is more essential.
+But if the recent years have revealed anything, it’s shown me that while waiting has never been more difficult, no virtue is more essential.